isomerpages/moe-bukitviewsec/_admissions/DSA Admission Exercise/DSA Application.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Shortlisted candidates will be assessed based on their Sports abilities,
-qualities and potential in respective Sports areas through the following criteria:</p>
+qualities and potential in Track and Field through the following criteria:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>Performance tasks and</p>